Roasted Red Pepper Meze Platter.

 A beautiful salad with classic Middle Eastern flavors

-- 1 cup dry couscous
+- 1 cup dry couscous, regular or pearl

 - 1 1/2 cups cherry tomatoes halved